- What Is Conversion Therapy?

 Do Any States Protect Youth From Conversion Therapy?

 In 2012, California became the first state to protect LGBT youth from dangerous and scientifically discredited efforts by state-licensed therapists to change their sexual orientation or gender identity.
-Since then, a total of 20 states and more than 70 local municipalities have enacted similar protections.
+Since then, a total of 20 states and more than 100 municipalities have enacted similar protections.
 Today, NCLR is working with leaders in dozens of states to protect youth from the dangerous practice.

 What Do These Laws Do?